 - Deductions from and additions to wages

 - Income tax withholding

 - The method and basis of paying wages

 This is a lot of records to keep for the average small business.
 Hiring a payroll service simplifies the process, as does using accounting and financial software.
 You can also reduce your record keeping by using an employment agency or by working with independent contractors.

-Tax requirements at the local, state, and federal level are complicated and ever-changing.
-A new business can be overwhelmed by the demands of tax collectors.
+Tax requirements at the local, state and federal level can be complicated and are ever-changing.
+A new business can be overwhelmed by the demands of dealing with taxes.
 You need to keep your new records organized, but you also need to hang on to old ones.
 New records are essential for filling out tax forms for the current quarter and year, but forms going several years back can also be demanded by officials when they audit.

 Getting the help of a professional accountant to keep your records up-to-date and organized is an investment in peace of mind.
-When tax collectors from any government level come calling, you will not have to put your business on hold while you try to figure out where everything is.
+When representatives from any government agency come calling, you won't have to put your business on hold while you try to figure out where everything is.

 Your records, whether employment, legal or financial, contain the day-to-day story of your business.
 You need them to make realistic, useful plans for the future.
 You must be able to produce them to stay in compliance with legal requirements.
-Setting up a system for organizing and storing them, then using the system consistently, are essential steps for the prosperity of your company.
+Setting up a system for organizing and storing them, then using the system consistently, are essential steps for the efficiency and success of your company.